emilmilev1/PayMe/README.md

 # PayMe

-PayMe is a fullstack application written on ASP.NET Core and React with Typescript.
+PayMe is a fullstack application written on ASP.NET Core and React with Typescript and MUI.

 # Architecture